WORLD WAR I REMEMBERED

 disintegrated as a result of Germany's defeat in World War I.

-This five-coin set includes the silver 1/2 Mark, minted from 1905 to
+This six-coin set includes the silver 1 Mark, which was minted from

-feature the Imperial German Eagle on the reverse and the denomination
+Imperial German Eagle on the reverse and the denomination on the

 Fine.